deepak-xdev/flipping-credit-card-ui/README.md

 - Card flip animation using CSS transform
 - Front and back card design
 - Smooth transition effects
-- Responsive layout (works on mobile and desktop)
 - No JavaScript used

 ## Technologies Used